-First Rabies Case Southwest Nebraska in 2018
+First Rabies Case in Southwest Nebraska for 2019

 Southwest Nebraska Public Health Department (SWNPHD) has confirmed the first positive rabies case in Southwest Nebraska for the year.
-The rabies exposure is with a skunk in Hayes County.
-"With high occurrences of rabies in the health district in the last few years, we want to send early notification to the public, "explains Melissa Propp, Disease Surveillance Coordinator.
+The rabies exposure is with a skunk in Perkins County.
+"With high occurrences of rabies in the health district in the last few years, we want to notify the public of any positive cases, "explains Melissa Propp, Disease Surveillance Coordinator.